DyuthiVivek/VR_Assignment1_Dyuthi-Vivek_IMT2022523/README.md

 ### 3. Warping

+- Image 2 was used as the first reference image.
+After the first iteration, the stitched image 1 and 2 is the reference image.
+The other images were warped one by one into the reference image.
 - The corners of the image we transformed first.
 Then back-warping was used to prevent holes in the created image.
 - Perspective transformation was applied using the computed homography matrix H - `cv2.warpPerspective()`.
 Using the `cv2.INTER_CUBIC` flag (bicubic interpolation) instead of `cv2.INTER_LINEAR` improved the smoothness of edges and alignment of features after warping.
 It considers a 4×4 neighborhood of pixels to estimate new pixel values.
 - The image was translated to ensure no negative pixel values.
-- Image 2 was used as a reference image.
-The other images were warped one by one into the reference image.
-- Some black regions (empty areas) appeared due to perspective transformation.
+- After warping, some images experienced slight distortions due to perspective transformation.
+Some black regions (empty areas) also appeared due to perspective transformation.

 ### 4. Blending images